youtopin/zarinpal-java-client/README.md

 - Q: Why is this documentation not written in persian?
     - Learn english!

-- Q: Why using `MerchantProvider` when we could simply pass it as string?
+- Q: Why shall we use `MerchantProvider` when we can simply pass it as `String` to the service?
-    - Makes it more dynamic and easier to be changed later, but anyways that was how I needed it to be in our own project.
+    - Makes it more dynamic and easier to be changed at runtime, but anyways that was how I needed it to be in our own project.
 You can change the code.
 Its very simple code!